 Current income taxes for 2015 consisted primarily of tax expense recorded in jurisdictions with current taxes payable.
 Deferred income taxes for 2015 consisted primarily of net deferred income tax for changes in temporary differences in various jurisdictions.
-Our income tax expense of \$42.2 million for 2015 was negatively impacted by taxable foreign exchange impacts arising from the weakening of the Malaysian ringgit and Chinese renminbi relative to the U.S. dollar (our functional currency), which resulted in a net income tax expense of \$12.2 million for 2015.
-Our functional and reporting currency is the U.S. dollar; however, our income tax expense is computed based on taxable income tax expense from period to period.
+Our net income tax expense of \$42.2 million for 2015 was negatively impacted by a Currency Tax Expense of \$12.2 million.
 There was no net tax impact associated with the \$12.2 million non-cash impairment charge we recorded in the fourth quarter of 2015 (discussed above).

-Current income taxes for 2014 consisted primarily of tax expense recorded in jurisdictions with current taxes payable, offset in part by an income tax benefit of \$14.1 million relating to the recognition of previously unrecognized tax incentives in Malaysia (discussed below) in the first quarter of 2014.
+Current income taxes for 2014 consisted primarily of tax expense recorded in jurisdictions with current taxes payable, offset in part by an income tax benefit of \$14.1 million relating to the recognition of previously unrecognized tax incentives in Malaysia in the first quarter of 2014.
 Deferred income taxes for 2014 consisted primarily of net deferred income tax expense for changes in temporary differences in various jurisdictions.
 In 2014, we completed an internal loan reorganization whereby certain inter-company loans were forgiven.
 There was no net impact to our consolidated deferred tax provisions related to this internal loan reorganization.
 There was no tax impact associated with the \$40.8 million non-cash goodwill impairment charge we recorded in the fourth quarter of 2014 (discussed above).